-When Roberts won the 2019 Grand Masters open division title at the Ford Theater in Nashville, one of the prizes in addition to $500 in prize money and being invited to be a judge at the Country Music Hall of Fame event is an expense-paid trip to perform on the Opry stage the following year.
+When Roberts won the 2019 Grand Masters open division title at the Ford Theater in Nashville, his prizes included $1,200 in prize money, a plaque, a $500 D’Addario gift certificate for strings, and being invited to be a judge at the Country Music Hall of Fame event the following year.
+It also opened the door to performing on the Opry stage.

 In addition to his God-given talent, Roberts is also known for his humility.

 “I don’t think of myself as somebody on that level — as a big thing,” he said.
 “To put myself in that place just doesn’t seem right.
 It’s kind of weird.
 And so, nonetheless, I’m really, really excited to do it.
 And that is a huge opportunity.
 It’s a huge blessing from God, for sure.”

 Roberts, a resident of Hood County and a former homeschooler along with his brothers Aedan and Rio, was only about nine years old when he first began attracting attention as a sensational fiddler in this area.
 Now he is 17 and will soon be starting his junior year at NCTA, a private school three miles north of Glen Rose in Somervell County.

 That 2019 Grand Master Fiddler title was the latest in a string of multiple major championships Roberts has earned, competing in open adult divisions.
 They include a World Champion title in 2018, plus winning the open division state title in Oklahoma (2018) and the National Twin Fiddle Championship (2018).
 He also had earned junior division state championships in Texas (2017) and Colorado (2015), and also won national junior titles in 2018 and 2015, and was Junior World Champion in 2017 and 2016.